NixOS/moderation/moderation-log.md

+hacscred was banned on GitHub for repeatedly showing hostile interactions with our contributor base.

 nrdxp was removed from the NixOS org to due interfering with election Q&A

 Kreyren has been suspended on all platforms for repeated displays of inappropriate behavior.